chall3ng3r/GameOn/README.md

 So, it took me couple of nights to make and polish (a bit) the GameOn application.
 Currently its only for Windows, and I am planning for MacOS and Linux versions with help from Unity3D developer community.
 If you want to contribute, you're most welcome :)

 # How It Works?
-The solution is that end-user install this tiny GameOn application on PC, the concept it just like Steam.
-This will handle the click from browser and start the game in an new Windows application.
+The solution is that end-user install this tiny GameOn application on PC, the concept is just like Steam.
+This application will handle the click from browser and start the game outside the browser, in new window.

-Installing GameOn is one-time process, afterwards, users can just click on website which have GameOn enabled link to start the game.
+Installing GameOn is one-time process, afterwards users can just click on websites which have GameOn enabled links to start playing games.

 GameOn resigters itself as ```gameon://``` URL scheme handler when installed.
 There's also a wrapper Windows application which is launched when user clicks GameOn enabled links.
-This application is just holds Unity Web Player ActiveX control, and it parses the clicked URL, formats it, and passes on to Unity Web Player.
+This application just holds Unity Web Player ActiveX control, and parses the clicked URL, formats it, and passes it on to Unity Web Player.

 # For Developers
 Adding GameOn to your website or portal is pretty simple.